Accurate tidal information is vital for diving in Ireland. This page gives details where you can find tidal information and how to interpret it.

 The Irish Times also gives tide times for Irish ports for the current day.

 Tide prediction software

 There are many tide prediction programs.
 A good one to use is Tide Plotter (from Belfield Software).
 Depending on licensing option, this can give tidal information for 2011-2013 for 50 Irish ports as well as hundreds more in the UK and northern Europe.
 The model used may give slightly less accurate figures than the corresponding tide tables calculated for a given port.
 However, for long-range planning, the program is very useful for giving good tidal prediction for a large number of ports.

 Click here to download an Excel file giving Dublin Bay tides for 2014.
 The times are the same as those on the Irish Sailing Association page, and should be reasonably accurate.
 Tides can be checked against other sources, such as UKHO Easytide nearer to the day in question.

-Click the thumbnail images below to see other graphs for 2010 to 2014:
+Click the thumbnail images below to see historical graphs for 2010 to 2013:

 Dublin Bay tides & slack water